 Erika and me

-With mentee Marianna Sousa at the conclusion of NPR's Next Generation Radio workshop, Sacramento 2017
+With mentee Marianna Sousa at the conclusion of NPR's Next Generation Radio workshop, Sacramento CA 2017

 "Editing with Cheryl was an active exercise.
 There was nothing routine about it.
 When we tracked she had me recall where I was when I was reporting and learning about the characters (in my story).
 It took me back to that place and helped me get into my own voice."
 Alexandra Hall/Central Valley bureau, KQED/Wisconsin Center for Investigative Journalism